awwx/meteor-wiki/Home.md

 * Follow the [Meteor Style Guide](https://github.com/meteor/meteor/wiki/Meteor-Style-Guide)
 * What those [GitHub Issue Labels](https://github.com/meteor/meteor/wiki/GitHub-Issue-Labels) in our issue queue mean

+### Filing Bug Reports

+If you've found a bug in Meteor, file a bug report in [our issue tracker](https://github.com/meteor/meteor/issues).
+However, a Meteor app has many moving parts, and it's often difficult to reproduce a bug based on just a few lines of code.
+If you want somebody to be able to fix a bug (or verify a fix that you've contributed), the best way is:

+* Create a new Meteor app that displays the bug with as little code as possible.
+Try to delete any code that is unrelated to the precise bug you're reporting.
+* Create a new GitHub repository with a name like `meteor-reactivity-bug` (or if you're adding a new reproduction recipe to an existing issue, `meteor-issue-321`) and push your code to it.
+(Make sure to include the `.meteor/packages` file!)
+* Reproduce the bug from scratch, starting with a `git clone` command.
+Copy and paste the entire command-line input and output, starting with the `git clone` command, into the issue description of a new GitHub issue.
+Also describe any web browser interaction you need to do.

+By making it as easy as possible for others to reproduce your bug, you make it easier for your bug to be fixed.

 ### How To Contribute

 Contributing doesn't necessarily mean working on Meteor internals.
 See the [Get Involved page on meteor.com](http://www.meteor.com/get-involved) for a starter list of ways to contribute.